golang/proposal/design/go2draft-type-parameters.md

 side to types on the caller side.
 If the same type parameter appears more than once on the function side, it will match multiple argument types on the caller side.
-If those caller types are not identical, we report an error.
+If those caller types are not equivalent, we report an error.

 After the first pass, we check any untyped constants on the caller side.